310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% bubble Kuro %}
 The Second Prince…?
 Was there even someone like that in Cinderella…?

-Oh, right, you did mention there’d be added roles… You must’ve been talking about this one.
+Oh, right, you did mention there’d be added roles… You must’ve been talking 'bout this one.

 But me, as a prince…?
 You’re not messin’ around with me, right?
 {% endbubble %}